rishikgoud/legal-decoder/README.md

 -   **Clause Explorer**: An educational hub to learn about the most common legal clauses, their purpose, and their standard wording.
 -   **Secure User Authentication**: User accounts and data are managed securely, ensuring that all contract analyses are private.

+## AI Impact Statement

+The Legal Decoder utilizes advanced AI models—primarily GPT-5, integrated with specialized legal NLP pipelines—to interpret, summarize, and extract key elements from complex legal documents.
+The AI automates tasks such as clause detection, risk flagging, compliance validation, and language simplification, helping users and legal teams accelerate document review and decision-making with greater accuracy.

+Our data sources include publicly available and appropriately licensed legal datasets, supplemented by anonymized, consent-based user data to enhance contextual understanding.
+All data handling complies with GDPR, CCPA, and enterprise data governance standards, ensuring no sensitive or client-identifiable information is used without authorization.

+To mitigate hallucinations or bias, Legal Decoder employs layered guardrails—rule-based verification, contextual confidence scoring, and human-in-the-loop validation.
+The system’s outputs are continuously benchmarked against legal standards and reviewed for fairness, consistency, and factual grounding.

+The expected outcomes are improved legal workflow efficiency (up to 60% reduction in manual review time), better risk visibility, and enhanced user trust.
+By offering transparent, auditable reasoning and controlled output generation, Legal Decoder strengthens legal accuracy and safety while maintaining human oversight in every critical decision.

 ## 🧰 Technology Stack

 | Category         | Tools / Technologies                                                              |